Monster Trucks (film): Production

 On July 31, 2013, Paramount Animation announced that they were developing a new live-action/animated franchise, with an entry film titled Monster Trucks, and Jonathan Aibel and Glenn Berger set to write the film's script.
 The pitch was created by Paramount's president Adam Goodman alongside his four-year-old son.
 Chris Wedge was set to direct the film, with Mary Parent producing and an initial release date set for May 29, 2015.
 Production took place in Vancouver Film Studios in Vancouver, British Columbia.
 On February 19, 2014, Jane Levy and Lucas Till joined the cast of the film.
 On March 24, Amy Ryan was cast in a role, and later that week, Holt McCallany joined the cast as a villain.
 On April 1, Frank Whaley and Danny Glover joined the cast of the film.
 Later that month, Thomas Lennon joined as well, and on April 14, Barry Pepper joined the cast.
 On April 24, Tucker Albrizzi, who starred in Nickelodeon's TV show Big Time Rush, joined the cast, with Rob Lowe added five days later.

 In December 2013, it was announced that the film's production would begin in early April 2014 in Vancouver, with filming wrapping up in mid-July, and the studio Vancouver Film Studios was booked for the production.
 Principal photography began on April 4, 2014, in Kamloops.
 Filming was spotted on May 13, 2014, in downtown Chilliwack.

 Release

-The release date was shifted several times.
+Due to poor test screening reactions, which resulted in a total redesign of Creech after complaints that he was too frightening for a younger audience, the release date was shifted several times.
 It was initially set for May 29, 2015, but on January 26, 2015, the film was pushed back to December 25, 2015, a date first assigned for Mission: Impossible – Rogue Nation.
 On May 5, 2015, the film was pushed back again, to March 18, 2016.
-On November 10, 2015, the film's release date was pushed back one final time, to January 13, 2017.
+On November 10, 2015, the film's release date was pushed back one final time, to January 13, 2017, with The Little Prince taking over the original release date.

 On September 21, 2016, The Hollywood Reporter stated Paramount would take a $115 million writedown on the film because of its expected poor performance at the box office.